Ra-Na/ocronpdf/README.md

 - for parallel processing: awk, pdfinfo, concurrent.futures

 Other dependencies:
+- It includes `pdf.py` from [image-to-jbig2-pdf](https://github.com/2m/image-to-jbig2-pdf/tree/master) to assemble a pdf from the jbig2-compressed images.
 - If found, it uses a [textcleaner script](http://www.fmwconcepts.com/imagemagick/textcleaner/index.php) for ocr preprocessing, which is not included here due to licensing requirements.
-You can use an alternative like unpaper, or download the script yourself like so:
-`curl 'http://www.fmwconcepts.com/imagemagick/downloadcounter.php?scriptname=textcleaner&dirname=textcleaner' > textcleaner`
-`chmod +x textcleaner`
+You can download the script and make it executable `curl 'http://www.fmwconcepts.com/imagemagick/downloadcounter.php?scriptname=textcleaner&dirname=textcleaner' > textcleaner` `chmod +x textcleaner` or implement some alternative instead.
-- It includes `pdf.py` from [image-to-jbig2-pdf](https://github.com/2m/image-to-jbig2-pdf/tree/master) to assemble a pdf from the jbig2-compressed images.

 # How?
 Download `check_orconpdf_dependencies.sh`, `ocronpdf.py`, `pdf.py`, make them executable and run `ocronpdf.py`.